 Swiss Cheese Fondue is a classic appetizer for the ultimate evening in!
 From enjoying a romantic dinner, warming up after a day of skiing or snowboarding, or hosting a fondue party!
-This fondue recipe will make your night memorable!
+Swiss Fondue or Swiss Raclette will make your night memorable!

 I got hooked on this Swiss Cheese Fondue Recipe when my aunt, who moved from Switzerland, made it for us.
 Prior to having a real fondue recipe, I thought it was a leftover trend from the 1970's.
 I couldn't have been more wrong, it's perfect for a cold winter meal in front of a roaring fire.
 It's a national dish of Switzerland and the original good mood food, perfect after a day of skiing, or for a party!